-At this time of year it is natural to look forward to the new year as well as think about the things we can improve upon.
-I’ve been helping folks online for over 25 years now and there are still some issues that onliners struggle with when it comes to using email properly.
+At this time of year, it is natural to look forward to the new year and think about the things we can improve upon.
+I’ve been helping folks online for over 27 years now, and there are still some issues that onliners struggle with when using email properly.

 Improving Your Email Etiquette…

-Here are the things that I see on a regular basis that folks can improve upon.
-By embracing these topics you’ll not only improve your email communications but help to avoid misunderstanding too.
+Here are the things that I regularly see that folks can improve upon.
+By embracing these topics, you’ll not only improve your email communications but help to avoid misunderstanding too.

-I am also including links to more info on each topic for your convenience.
+I also include links to more info on each topic for your convenience.

 Proper Email Program Setup

-Make sure you display your name properly in the From: field.
+Make sure you display your name correctly in the From: field.
 Formally capitalized.
 Not in all lower case; not in all caps.
-This will help to make sure your emails look legitimate instead of being misidentified as spam.
+This will help make sure your emails look legitimate instead of being misidentified as spam.

 Include Greetings and Sign-offs

-Start every email with a nice greeting and sign off with a closing and your name.
-One sentence emails without these efforts can be perceived as demanding, terse or even rude.
+Start every email with a friendly greeting and sign off with a closing and your name.
+One sentence emails without these efforts can be perceived as demanding, terse, or even rude.

 Subject Field Creation